amasandy/Checkout-Experience-iOS/README.md

 #### Localization
 The SDK comes with a full set of localizations, in various languages.
 Nonetheless, any label visible on screen can be modified.

-Calls the `AMCheckoutLabels.overrideLocalizableString` function, before context initialization, for all labels that need to be customized.
+Call the `AMCheckoutLabels.overrideLocalizableString` function, before context initialization, for all labels that need to be customized.
 The full list of customizable labels is available in [the following file](./AmadeusCheckoutCore/AmadeusCheckout/Resources/en.lproj/Localizable.strings).

 >Swift